khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 Now all your tests will run with a consistent graphics device, assuming the code you are testing doesn't mutate the graphics environment.

+Note that if you're exclusively using ggplot2, [vdiffr](https://vdiffr.r-lib.org/) will manage the graphics device for you.
+You only need to manually manage your graphics device in cases like these where the code you are testing is invisibly using it to make decisions (like `plotly::ggplotly()` does with grid unit conversions).

 ## Final Thoughts

 Despite computers being deterministic machines, getting the same code to produce the same results across different runs can be surprisingly tricky.